subtledoctor/SubtleD_hotfixes/README.md

 This fixes the Prepare Spells ability in certain edge-case circumstances for 5E Casting v1.5.2, Might & Guile v4.17.2, and Tome & Blood v0.9.25.1.

 This is irrelevant as of 5E Casting v1.5.3, Might & Guile v4.17.2, and Tome & Blood v0.9.25.2

+v14.
+Fix for 5E slot-doubling in armor

+Attempted fix for occasional superficial slot-doubling bug with MnG bards in leather armor

+This should be irrelevant as of 5E casting v1.7.1 and Might & Guile v4.18.4